freyste/freyste.github.io/_posts/2017-11-23-Wood-Carving.md

 ![_config.yml]({{ site.baseurl }}/images/mini_peng.jpeg)

-Since college whenever I've made a trip home for holiday breaks I've found some time to do some woodworking in the garage.
+Since college whenever I've made a trip home for holiday breaks I've found some time to do woodworking in the garage.
 This year I decided to make a pair of penguins for my sister and her family.

 Here's the basic process I went through: